digidem/mapeo-server/README.md

 Begin the sync server for listening for connections.
 Returns 200 OK once server is up and running.

-Pass the url parameter `project_id=foo` to only discover other peers also interested in the project `foo`.

 #### `GET /sync/join`

 Join the network and become discoverable by other peers.

-Optionally, a name for this peer can be provided, to appear in others `/sync/targets` list.
+Optionally, a url parameter `name` for this peer can be provided, to appear in others' `/sync/targets` list.

-Pass the url parameter `project_id=foo` to only discover other peers also interested in the project `foo`.
+Pass the url parameter `project_key` to only discover other peers also interested in the same project. `project_key` should be a hex-encoded random 32-bytes, e.g. `crypto.randomBytes(32).toString('hex')`

 #### `GET /sync/leave`

 Leave the network and no longer be discoverable.

-Pass the url parameter `project_id=foo` if you passed it into `GET /sync/join` to unsubscribe to this particular project ID.
+Pass the url parameter `project_key` if you passed it into `GET /sync/join` to unsubscribe to this particular project.

 #### `GET /sync/destroy`